-Under the Presage collection is a series of “cocktail” watches, which was inspired by cocktail bars: “The high-quality dials feature an elaborate pressed pattern and curved hands that extend right to the applied indexes at the edge.”
+Under the Presage collection is a series of “cocktail” watches inspired by cocktail bars: “The high-quality dials feature an elaborate pressed pattern and curved hands that extend right to the applied indexes at the edge.”

-This collection, which is available in 33.8mm case sized, features colors inspired by wine-based cocktails, such as the Seiko Presage SRP852J1, which is inspired by cocktail Bellini.
+This collection, available in 33.8mm case size, features colors inspired by wine-based cocktails, such as the Seiko Presage SRP852J1, inspired by cocktail Bellini.
 You can check out the rest of the models here.

 Seiko Premier Collection

-The Seiko Premier collection features men’s and women’s collections features the Kinetic Direct Drive, which is a motion-powered technology.
+The Seiko Premier collection features men’s and women’s collections and the Kinetic Direct Drive, a motion-powered technology.